NateEag/next-vcs/readme.md

 However, it could still be a lot more helpful.

 WebStorm has a much better conflict resolution UI built-in than Git does.
-A VCS should have a great, graphical resolver built-in, and use it when no default mergetool is defined.
+A VCS should have a great, graphical resolver built-in, and use it when no merge tool is explictly configured.
 If the user has not defined a merge tool explicitly, then the default conflict resolution GUI should start automatically on conflicts and have a friendly wizard walkthrough on how to resolve conflicts.
-Once you're ready to turn that off.
+Once you're ready to turn that off, you can do so.

 And of course the naming of "theirs" vs. "ours" is infuriating, as which you're actually dealing with can get really confusing during rebases.
 Oh, and the